 • Mosses and lichens: The damp environment of Huayna Picchu supports the growth of mosses and lichens, which cover tree trunks, rocks, and the forest floor.
 They contribute to the lush green appearance of the mountain.

 • Trees: The cloud forest is dominated by a variety of tree species.
-Some common trees found in the area include the Polylepis, Aliso, Queñua, and Chachacomo.
+Some common trees in the area include the Polylepis, Aliso, Queñua, and Chachacomo.
 These trees provide shade and serve as habitats for other plants and animals.

 • Epiphytes: Huayna Picchu is also home to numerous epiphytic plants that grow on other plants without parasitism.
 Epiphytes, such as bromeliads and orchids, attach themselves to trees and derive moisture and nutrients from the air and rain.